iceman3k/stremio-docker-nvenc/README.md

 ***

 !!!
 This build uses Cuda 12.3 to configure Jellyfin-FFMPEG.
-Therefore, only the following GPU series will work: GTX 1000, RTX 2000-4000.
+Therefore, only the following GPU series will work: GTX 1000, RTX 2000-4000, Tesla P100, A100.
 !!!

 ## Features